 A rededication by local governments and communities to this goal is necessary today to foster hometown support for apartments and other multi-family residential buildings that are, in essence, “the people’s houses.”
 Their condition is a reflection on the city or county that holds the keys to the front doors.

 The U.S. Department of Housing and Urban Development, which oversees 900,000 public housing units owned and operated by local housing agencies, recently announced it will reduce the lead-time for inspections.

 While HUD’s more timely and critical oversight is needed, it does little to solve the overwhelming problem of lack of funds to fix identified deficiencies.
 Mold, exposed electrical wiring, broken front doors, inoperable safety devices, and inadequate play areas at family housing developments are common deficiencies.

 Looking to state and federal funds to fully support critical improvements and repairs will not get the work done.
 Funds from these sources are scarce and becoming more scarce.

 Local governments and communities need to look closer to home for the solutions.

 Concern about the quality of life of people living in their public housing has resulted in some communities taking action by extending low-interest loans, tax increment financing, community development block grants, and funds from the city budget.

 Added to these efforts should be a holistic community response with assistance coming from all sectors, including government, foundations, community organizations and churches.

-An opinion of the Adams Publishing – ECM Editorial Board.
-The Forest Lake Times is an APG-ECM newspaper.
+- An opinion of the Adams Publishing – ECM Editorial Board.
+Reactions welcome.
+Send to: firstname.lastname@example.org.